Christonikos/intra_prep/README.md

 # intracranial_preprocessing

 This is a pre-processing pipeline for intracranial data.
-It gets as input a raw recording file, either from BlackRock or Neuralynx, and run the following steps (see methods for details):
+It gets as input a raw recording file, either from BlackRock or Neuralynx, and runs the following steps (see methods for details):
 1. notch filtering
 2. detrending
 3. automatic pathological spikes detection